Squarednote/learngit/REDME.md

 # a git learning project

-git is a version control system git is a free software
+git is a distrubuted version control system git is a free software